 The most expensive procedure, but also the one that gives the fastest results, involves you sitting in the dentist's office for around an hour.
 Your teeth are coated with a strong bleaching gel, usually containing hydrogen peroxide, and a laser or LED light is shone on them to accelerate the bleaching process.

 Here's a quick look at what to expect as a Zoom whitening patient:

 It's possible to get your teeth 2-8 shades whiter in just one session.
-The procedure is supervised by a trained dentist, and they apply a gum shield to protect your gums from the strong gel, so it is considered very safe.
+The procedure is supervised by a trained dentist, and they apply a gum shield to protect your gums from the strong gel, so it is very safe.
 However, there is some likelihood of sensitivity from such an intensive treatment.

 How much does laser teeth whitening cost?

+The cost will vary.
 You'll pay between £500 and £1,000 for laser teeth whitening treatment at the dentist, depending on the system used and the number of sessions required.